-The unique shape of the patent-pending ARCH Acoustic Resonance Clarifier™ and its material construction make it an effective vibration control base for speakers and heavy audio components.
+The unique shape of the patented ARCH Acoustic Resonance Clarifier™ and its material construction make it an effective vibration control base for speakers and heavy audio components.

 Constrained-Layer Construction with Inert Material